Jamali Kamboh: Biography

-As a poet of Persian language, Shaikh Jamall Kamboh had been styled Khusrau-i-sani ("Khusrau, the second").
-He wrote Siyar-l-Arifin (completed between AD 1530 and 1536) in Persian which is an account of the Chishti and Suhrawardi Sufis of the period.
+As a poet in Persian, Shaikh Jamali had been styled Khusrau-i-Sani ("Khusrau, the second").
+(Note: Note: "Amir Khusrau who flourished during the reign of Alauddin (1295 A.D.–1315 A.D.) was called the "Philip Sidney of the East" (see fn 1, Mirati Sikandari Or, The Mirror of Sikandar, 1899, p.
+195).)
+He wrote Siyar-i-Arifin (completed between 1530 and 1536) in Persian which is an account of the Chishti and Suhrawardi Sufis of the period.
 He also authored other works called Masnawi, Mihr wa Mähi Shaikh and a Diwan of verses.

-Shaikh had once admonished Sultan Sikandar Lodi for his shaven chins and for his failure to observe the obligatory prayers, fasts and for his mundane indulgences.
+Shaikh Jamali had once admonished Sultan Sikandar Lodi for his shaven chins and for his failure to observe the obligatory prayers, fasts and for his mundane indulgences.

-Jamali Kamboh died in 1536 AD while accompanying the Mughal emperor Humayun in the latter's expedition to Gujarat.
-His tomb and a mosque, known as Jamali-Kamali, is situated near the Qutab Minar opposite the Ahinsa Sthal on Mehrauli's bypass.
+He died in 1536 while accompanying the Mughal emperor Humayun in the latter's expedition to Gujarat.
 His son Shaikh Gadai Kamboh, a scholar and philosopher, was also his disciple and successor.